marcvaldez/Socket-Programming-Tutorial/README.md

 }
 ```

-The above code first validates user input then creates a socket similar to how we did it in the server application.
+The above code first validates user input and then creates a socket similar to how we did it in the server application.
 Instead of binding into an IP address and port, we directly call the socket's connect() method and specify the IP address and port number we want to connect to.
 The connect() method also automatically assigns the local machine's IP address to the socket and finds an unused ethereal port for the socket to use.

-After connecting the socket, we send a message the same way we did in the server application.
+After connecting to the server, we send a message the same way we did in the server application.
 Then we also create a loop similar to what we did in the server app for reading data from the socket and converting the data into a UTF-8 encoded string.
 We then display the string containing the server's response by appending it to the contents of the txtResponse textbox.

 ## Part 3: Putting It All Together